wilsonsfh/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

-**Use case: Add a task under a person**
+**Use case: UC6 Add a task under a person**

 **MSS**

 1. Manager <ins>list members (UC1)</ins>.
+2. Manager <ins>list tasks (UC2)</ins>.
-2. Manager requests to add a task under a member.
+3. Manager requests to add a task under a member.
-3. AddressBook adds a task under a member.
+4. AddressBook adds a task under a member.

     Use case ends.

 **Extensions**

 * 4a.
-The given index is invalid.
+The given index for either task is invalid.

     * 4a1.
 AddressBook shows an error message.

       Use case resumes at step 2.

 * 4b.
-The details provided for the task are invalid.
+The given index for either member is invalid.

     * 4b1.
 AddressBook shows an error message.

       Use case resumes at step 2.

+**Use case: UC7 Changes a task under a person**

+**MSS**

+1. Manager <ins>list members (UC1)</ins>.
+2. Manager <ins>list tasks (UC2)</ins>.
+3. Manager requests to change a task under a member.
+4. AddressBook changes a task under a member.

+    Use case ends.

+**Extensions**

+* 4a.
+The given index for either task is invalid.

+    * 4a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+* 4b.
+The given index for either member is invalid.

+    * 4b1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+**Use case: UC8 Create a task**

+**MSS**

+1. Manager requests to create a task.
+2. AddressBook creates a task.

+   Use case ends.

+**Extensions**

+* 2a.
+Invalid task input.

+    * 2a1.
+AddressBook shows an error message.

+      Use case ends.

-**Use case: Set a due date for a task**
+**Use case: UC9 Set a due date for a task**

 **MSS**